rannalisie/introducao-a-programacao-e-pensamento-computacional/README.md

-# introducao-a-programacao-e-pensamento-computacional
+## Introdução a programacao e pensamento computacional

-Introdução a programação e pensamento computacional
+Aprendendo o básico do pensamento computacional e a criar no Portugol